Signed in as:

 filler@godaddy.com

-Before the P-51, fighter escorts were unable to escort bombers all the way to the target due to the limited range of the Republic P-47, Lockheed P-38, and Spitfire fighters.
-The changes significantly reduced the unacceptable loss rates bomber crews had suffered since the daylight bombing campaign began in 1942.
+Before the P-51, fighter escorts were unable to escort bombers to the target due to the limited range of the Republic P-47, Lockheed P-38, and Spitfire fighters.
+The changes significantly reduced the loss rates bomber crews suffered since the daylight bombing campaign began in 1942.

-Their first long-range escort mission was on 13 December 1943 against U-boat pens in the port of Kiel for VIII Fighter Command, a combat radius of 490 miles, a record escort mission to that date.
-In March 1944, P-51s accompanied bombers all the way to Berlin, 560 miles from its base, and back.
-By mid-1944 P-51s could reach as far as Polish and Silesian targets.
+P-51 Mustangs were used in their first long-range escort mission on 13 December 1943 against U-boat pens in the port of Kiel for VIII Fighter Command.
+With a combat radius of 490 miles, this became the record escort mission to that date.
+In March 1944, P-51s accompanied bombers to Berlin, 560 miles from its base, and back.
+By mid-1944, P-51s could reach as far as Polish and Silesian targets.
 By the end of the war in Europe, the P-51 had a longer combat radius than the Boeing B-17.

-More than 15,000 Mustangs of all types were built.
-American Mustangs destroyed 4,950 enemy aircraft making them the highest-scoring US fighter in the Europe Theater of Operations.
-They were used as dive bombers, bomber escorts, ground attackers, interceptors, trainers, transports (with a jump-seat), and for photo reconnaissance missions.
+American P-51 Mustangs destroyed 4,950 enemy aircraft making them the highest-scoring US fighter in the European Theater of Operations.
+They were used as dive bombers, bomber escorts, ground attackers, interceptors, trainers, transports (with a jump-seat), and for photo reconnaissance.

 To say the North American P-51 Mustang was a success would be an understatement.
 It is considered to be the best piston aircraft of World War II and became one of the world's aviation elites.